arnovb-github/PoshCommence/docs/Export-CmcCategory.md

 ```

 ### -PreserveAllConnections
 Ensure inclusion of all connected items.
 Involves a significant performance penalty.
-See [On PreserveAllConnections](#on-preserveallconnections).

 ```yaml
 Type: SwitchParameter